 DSC_0338.JPG

 Her current project with Phillip is Amelia and Me, inspired by the little-known story of the friendship and conflict between Amelia Earhart and pilot Jackie Cochran.
 Amelia and Me is based on Stacey’s play Jinxed, which was an O’Neill National Playwrights Conference Finalist as well as Winner and Audience Favorite at Dayton Playhouse FutureFest.
 Stacey and Phillip, with bookwriter Jennie Redling, also created My Heart Is the Drum.
-Set in modern Ghana, My Heart is the Drum had its world premiere at Village Theatre near Seattle, directed by Schele Williams (Motown the Musical).
+Set in modern Ghana, My Heart is the Drum had its world premiere at Village Theatre near Seattle, directed by Schele Williams (Broadway: The Wiz, The Notebook).
 Originated at the BMI Workshop, Drum was presented by the National Alliance for Musical Theatre (NAMT) and further developed at the Johnny Mercer Writers Colony at Goodspeed Musicals and Kent State University.

 Other writing includes episodes of the animated TV show Pinky Dinky Doo, produced by the Sesame Workshop and Noggin Network.
 Stacey is also the editor of The Joni Mitchell Companion and The Paul Simon Companion, anthologies published by Schirmer Books.

 Stacey lives in New York City, hails from New Jersey (exit 10!), and is a graduate of the University of Virginia.
-She is a five-time fellow of the Virginia Center for the Creative Arts (VCCA) and a member of the BMI Advanced Workshop, the BMI Librettists Workshop, the Dramatists Guild, and ASCAP.
+She is a five-time fellow of the Virginia Center for the Creative Arts (VCCA), and a proud member of Maestra, the BMI Workshop, the Dramatists Guild, and ASCAP.

 She also happens to be a great-niece of Irving Cohn, who wrote the music for the 1923 hit song "Yes, We Have No Bananas."